Hazelkatnut/hh-project-11ty-starter-kit/src/pages/Romantic Era.md

 The recital and the concert allowed a new path for independent musicians: the virtuosos, soloists who excelled at their instrument through technical prowess.
 Liszt and Paganini were and still famous for their virtuosic abilities and their shows.
 They can be seen as the equivalent of today's rockstars as they garnered many fans (Liszt especially, having lots of female fans) through their new compositions or arrangmenets that had much technical difficutly but delivered them with ease while performing tricks.
 Paganini once purposely broke all 3 of his strings one-by-one so he would perform the rest of the difficult music on one string.
 Liszt popularized the current practice of piano performance: memorizing all his music while performing and turning the piano to the side so the audience can see his face (rather than seeing the pianist's back or hidden behind the orchestra as common in the past).
 It was essentially a large show but very few succesful musicians were able to pull them off, and eventually these difficult technical abilities were written into modern day requirements in music performance syllabi.

 ![](https://media.wnyc.org/i/1280/640/c/80/1/liszt-hoseman.jpg)
+Unknown sketch of Franz Liszt's concert with his fans going crazy for him

 Programatic music was another large trend that took off from the second half of the 19th century.
 Inspired by the connection of various types of art working together, program music was based off the opera overture, the short piece prior to the opera to give the audience an idea of what is to happen in the plot.
 It allowed composers to combine their favorite works of literature to base the music from, and included a small pamphlet for the audience to understand how each part of the music relates to a part of the story/poem.
 Like operas in the Romantic era, it was able to convey political and moral issues, and even various folktales and fairytales, which was quite important to the rising sense of nationalism and liberalism across Europe.
 Richard Wagner would eventually carve out a new genre, _Gesamkuntswerk_ in attempt to combine everything as one piece of cohesive artwork: drama, music, set design, plot, rather than regarding the music as seperable from the drama where it was common for plots to be nonsensical and mainly pay attention to only the music.